smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 obligations are understood by everyone involved.
 What happens every release is not a surprise and should be familiar to everyone after a few releases.

-Teams working a regular cadence already have structure that promotes immutable release processes.
-Sprints or iterations from agile practices provide a consistent rhythm that teams use to perform their release processes.
-Aligning releases to team rituals helps establish team norms and understanding.
+Teams working at a regular cadence already have structure promoting immutable release processes.
+Sprints or iterations from agile practices provide a consistent rhythm teams can use to perform their release processes.
+Aligning releases to team rituals helps establish team norms and consistency.

 We ensure every application we build has a release process that given the same input will produce the same output.
 All automated tests run associated with